Documentation Index

 The Options button for Programming questions opens a window where the author can determine the following settings:

-- Files to keep when running: if option is turned on then files won’t be deleted after compilation
+• Files to keep when running: if option is turned on then files will not be deleted after compilation

 The default values are shown beneath each dropdown (as set by your Admins).
 It is not possible to select values higher than the maximum values as setup under Admin > Global Settings > VPL settings tab.